Thinkwise/docs/docs/iam_dev/roles.md

 #### Setup

-Once a role has been created then it can be set up using the tab pages on the right.
+Once a role has been created, it can be set up using the tab pages on the right.

 ![](../assets/iam_dev/image15.png)
 *Role rights*

 To assign rights to a role, select the required objects and click the *Assign rights* task.
 Select a preset or check the rights you want to assign to the object.

-The *Assign rights* task also provides the option to assign rights to any child objects, for example the columns and details of a table, and to the parent objects required for this object, for example a task for it's task parameters.
+The *Assign rights* task also provides the option to assign rights to any child objects, for example the columns and details of a table, and to the parent objects required for this object, for example a task for its task parameters.

 ![](../assets/iam_dev/image17.png)
 *Assign rights task*